oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 7. You can go back to the Notebooks EA listing by clicking on the three-line menu and then clicking on **Notebooks EA**.
    	![Go back to Notebook listing](images/back-to-oml-listing.png)

-8. The final listing of Notebooks EA is shown.
+8. The final listing of Notebooks is shown.
 	![Notebook listing](images/oml-listing-exmpl.png)

 This completes the task of creating a notebook from a template example.